dtabas/eep555uw/_notebooks/demandviz.md

 Note that we need to flip the y-axis, since image pixel positions are enumerated with the origin at the top left.
 Of course, the equations in the MapOverlay class could be adjusted to place the origin at the bottom left, but nah.

 Now we can simply take advantage of animation packages built on top of Matplotlib to create animated data visualizations on a static screencap of Google Maps.
-These animations were adapted from <a ref="http://jeffskinnerbox.me/notebooks/javascript-viewer-for-matplotlib-animations.html"> here </a> and the JSAnimation package from fellow UW Husky, Jake VanderPlas
+These animations were adapted from [here](http://jeffskinnerbox.me/notebooks/javascript-viewer-for-matplotlib-animations.html) and the JSAnimation package from fellow UW Husky, Jake VanderPlas

 ```python